Public Hunting Lands

-The Virginia Department of Game and Inland Fisheries maintains 41 management areas totaling more than 203,000 acres for the benefit of all citizens for a variety of wildlife-related outdoor recreational opportunities.
-Thirty-nine management areas are open for some type of hunting.
-These lands are purchased and maintained with hunting, fishing, and trapping license fees and with Federal Assistance in Wildlife Restoration funds, derived from the sale of hunting-related equipment.
-We encourage the public to visit these areas to enjoy wildlife, habitats, and the bountiful natural resources found there.
+The Virginia Department of Game and Inland Fisheries maintains 42 management areas totaling more than 203,000 acres for the benefit of all citizens for a variety of outdoor recreational opportunities.
+Many management areas are open for some type of hunting.
+These lands are purchased and maintained with hunting, fishing, and trapping license fees and with Wildlife Restoration funds, derived from the sale of hunting-related equipment.
+We encourage the public to utilize all lands and enjoy the bountiful natural resources found there.

 Day use fees are required on certain recreation areas.
 Please visit the George Washington/Jefferson National Forest website or contact the appropriate office below for more information on fees and seasonal pass information.

 |North River||(540) 432-0187|